 Most online MBA program applications will ask for essays that answer one, or more, of the following questions:

-1. Why you are pursuing an online MBA and why you are qualified to do so?
+- Why are you pursuing an MBA and why are you qualified to do so?

-2. Why you are applying to a particular school's online MBA program?
+- Why are you applying to a particular school’s online MBA program?

-3. What are your short-term and long-term career goals and how will earning an online MBA help you achieve them?
+- What are your career goals and how will earning an online MBA help you achieve them?

 When writing your essay, express why you will benefit from the flexible learning environment of a top-ranked online MBA program.
 Share how you will be better prepared to achieve your short, long-term career, and personal goals by earning your online degree.
 Lastly, proofread your essays multiple times after implementing any critiques you receive from a trusted contact before submitting them to ensure admissions officers see your best writing.